 CS50 teaches you how to push through the frustration of not getting something straight away.
 The course is structured to push you just outside your current ability level.
-You have to put in continuous focused effort to complete the projects.
+The problem sets are difficult.

-I didn’t truly understand how to break problems down before working through the CS50 problem sets.
+I didn’t understand how to break programming problems down before working through the CS50 problem sets.
 This helped a lot with the FCC challenges and projects.

 What Went Wrong?